shortcutmedia/shortcut-android-sdk/README.md

 ### Retrieve the deep link

 Usually your app should respond to a deep link with a corresponding view.
-You can either retrive the deep link from the incoming intent or from the `SCDeepLinking` class.
+You can retrieve the deep link either from the incoming intent or from the `SCDeepLinking` class.

-Note that you can retrieve the deep link at any time during the Activity's lifecyle, but generally you want to do so in `onCreate()` or `onStart()`.
+Note that you can retrieve the deep link at any time during the activity's lifecyle, but generally you want to do so in `onCreate()` or `onStart()`.

 The following example shows how to retrieve the deep link through the incoming intent.
 If the app was launched for the first time a possible deferred link is available through the intent: